Filippakis/EU-financial-services-legislation-fetcher/README.md

 # Current Limitations

-This project is an early-stage prototype.
+This project is an early-stage prototype with certain limitations.

 The current filtering and classification engine relies heavily on: